zwindler/demystifions-kubernetes/README.md

 ### IngressController

+Finally, to allow us to connect to our Pod using a nice URL in our brower, I'll add an optional *IngressController*.
 Let's deploy Traefik as our ingressController

 ```bash
 helm repo add traefik https://traefik.github.io/charts